Pilot Research Awards

 Objective

-The objective of the 2025 Pilot Research Awards is to provide funding to early career investigators for highly innovative projects that address novel and important questions related to rare liver diseases.
+The objective of the 2026 Pilot Research Awards is to provide funding to early career investigators for highly innovative projects that address novel and important questions related to liver transplantation and other RFP focus areas described below.

 Pilot Research Awards provide funding to Junior Faculty during the pilot phase of research projects focused on new areas of investigation, innovative ideas, or “high-risk, high-reward” projects that have the potential to generate breakthrough findings and significantly advance the field.
-Pilot projects should address key outstanding questions in basic, translational, or clinical research on rare liver diseases.
+Pilot projects should address key outstanding questions in basic, translational, or clinical research on the topics listed below.

-Proposals do not require extensive preliminary data but need to articulate a clear, testable hypothesis and well-defined goals that are achievable within the time frame and amount of the award.
+Proposals do not require extensive preliminary data but need to articulate a clear, testable hypothesis and well-defined goals that are achievable within the award duration and amount.
 Funded projects are expected to result in the acquisition of key preliminary data that will enable early career recipients to successfully compete for research awards from NIH and other national sources to support larger studies in these innovative research areas.

 Please direct all questions about Pilot Research Awards to the ALF Research Awards Program at research@liverfoundation.org.